October 28, 2009

-How to Install Putty on OS X
+How to Install PuTTY on OS X

-Some people are very used to Putty and they miss it when they are on a Mac.
+Some people are very used to PuTTY and they miss it when they are on a Mac.
 Is there a version for OS X?
 No, so this post is for those people.
 This really isn’t an install per se, it’s actually called a port.
-Putty doesn’t work “naturally” on OS X, so you need to use MacPorts to ‘port’ it to your Mac.
+PuTTY doesn’t work “naturally” on OS X, so you need to use MacPorts to ‘port’ it to your Mac.
 When utilizing MacPorts, you can find that there are thousands of programs you can run on your Mac that normally wouldn’t be available.
 The interfaces may feel or act a bit differently, but it’s better than not having them at all.

 Here are the steps to get it geared up: